Call 24/7 to Speak with a Local Criminal Defense Lawyer

 The purpose of the grand jury is for a group of citizens to decide whether there is enough evidence to indict you for a crime.
 The standard is very low (“reasonable cause”), so it doesn’t take much to get an indictment.

 The grand jury is also a secret proceeding by design in New York.
 It is just the prosecutor, the grand jurors, and a court reporter.
 There is no judge present.
 Neither the defense attorney nor the defendant will be there—with the only exception being if the defendant chooses to testify, which is a major strategic decision that must be made carefully.
-(And even then, the defendant is only present during the time he or she testifies—not for the rest of the GJ presentation.)
+(And even then, the defendant is only present during the time he or she testifies—not for the rest of the grand jury presentation.)

 If you’re indicted, that means your case will proceed in Westchester County Court in White Plains.